FlyingPumba/anki-deck-linear-algebra/README.md

 # Linear Algebra Anki Deck

 A comprehensive Linear Algebra curriculum synced to Anki.
 Lessons 1-16 are based on 3Blue1Brown's "Essence of Linear Algebra" video series.
 Lessons 17-24 cover additional computational topics.
-Lessons 25-33 focus on concepts essential for mechanistic interpretability.
+Lessons 25-33 focus on concepts essential for mechanistic interpretability, with an optional Lesson 34 bridging to large-scale methods.

 ## Prerequisites